lasamson/German-English-MT/README.md

 2 layer GRU with 512 hidden units using Bahdanau attentional mechanism

 **Additional Information**:
-Since the dataset is relatively small, in order to regularize our model we apply dropout (Variational, Embedding Dropout, Weight Dropout) to various areas of the architecture
+Since the dataset is relatively small, in order to regularize our model we apply dropout (Variational, Embedding Dropout, Weight Dropout) to various areas of the architecture.
+Since we are using a shared vocab, we can also tie the weights for both the Encoder/Decoder Embedding layers and also the softmax layer.
+This also regularizes the model by reducing the number of parameters.

 **GRU Attention Hyperparamers**: